-YOUR CONCERNS ARE OUR CONCERNS

-At Widnes Galvanising, your concerns are our concerns.
+YOUR CONCERNS ARE OUR CONCERNS At Joseph Ash Galvanizing, your concerns are our concerns.
 That's why we'll always go out of our way to offer advice on any subject you're concerned about.
 This poster deals with some of the most important questions our customers have raised in the past but please feel free to ask us for further clarification on these or any other issues.
 NONE OF THE ADVICE CONTAINED WITHIN THIS POSTER WILL BE EFFECTIVE, AND MAY ENDANGER LIFE, IF ANY OBSTRUCTION, SUCH AS TIMBER, CANS, FOOD PACKETS OR EXCESSIVE SHOT/ SWARF, IS LEFT IN THE HOLLOW SECTION - PLEASE CHECK BEFORE FABRICATION.
 VENTING REQUIREMENTS

-Suitably-sized vent holes.
-The photo shows how large structural hollow section members should have suitably-sized vent holes, as well as holes on the opposite cross beams eliminates air
+SUITABLY-SIZED VENT HOLES.
+The photo shows how large structural hollow section members should have suitablysized vent holes, as well as holes on the opposite side.
+INTERNAL VENTING.
+Before welding on the SHS leg, create internal flow by venting the main RHS member in appropriate places, as per the photo.